DavtabaseDave/DentistryDocx/Intro.md

 ## t_Dntl_A2L_RR

-Only other Banner derived data - Access to Leeds Running Record
+The only other Banner derived data - Access to Leeds Running Record

 | Attribute | DataType | Allow Nulls? | PKey? | FKey? | Notes |
 |-----------|----------|--------------|-------|-------|-------|